yuisofull/simple-golang-web-with-Postgresql-/README.md

 ### Adding a User

 1. Access the application in your web browser (`http://localhost:9000`).
-2. Click on the "Add User" link in the navigation bar.
+2. Click on the "Add User".
 3. Fill in the user details (Name, Email, Sex, and Interest) in the form.
 4. Click the "Submit" button to add the user to the database.